This year, I’ve realized that from now on, March will be the month I dread.

 1. Application form, 1 copy

-Pages 1 and 2 are filled out by the applicant (you!).
+You (the applicant) will fill out Pages 1 and 2.
 I pasted the photo from #2 in this list to this document.

 DO NOT make the application double-sided.
 Each page must be on a separate piece of paper.
 Immigration wouldn’t take page 3 and 4 on the same piece of paper when I tried to submit it.